 “I’d like to say that I follow through on every application for every job I’m interested in, but some of these online processes are just too much.
 It makes me wonder how out-of-touch the organization is, and that prompts me to just lose interest,” one respondent told us.

 Recruitment data provider Appcast found that a whopping 92% of people who click “Apply” on an online application never finish the process.
-It’s a reminder that not considering the very top of the candidate experience funnel—getting candidates to apply in the first place—might be the first of your hiring mistakes.
+It’s a reminder that not considering the very top of the candidate experience funnel—getting candidates to apply in the first place—might be the first of your hiring mistakes that detract job candidates.

 An audit by UX provider Inflight found that the average time to complete an application is just shy of 5 minutes.
 The more clicks, login setups, data gathering, and security steps involved, the worse the experience is.
 Karl Wierzbicki, vice president of marketing at InFlight, recommends testing out the process yourself to see how long and difficult it may be.
 The more complex your roles or processes are, the more it makes sense to bring in outside help from a recruiting firm that can lead candidates through the experience.

 The most popular red flag among our respondents: The old “we’re like family” messaging.
 A business that operates “like a family” is usually molded that way under the best intentions, but it’s among the most significant hiring mistakes that detract job candidates for many reasons.